 Here’s an image of our map so you can try to copy it (but it’s likely that this won’t EXACTLY work for you, so check in with step two).

 It’s detail time.

 When you’re deep in the details of ads and copy and imagery and steps and funnels and on your fifth cup of coffee, shit can get lost and confusing.
 You want to be able to power through the entire customer journey creation process creatively.
 The best way to do that is to go through each step of your map and write down everything you need to create this journey for your customer.

 Like a to-do list.
+(I love lists)

-And follow it blindly.
+And then follow it blindly.

 Questions?
 Send us an email to firstname.lastname@example.org and ask away!
 (Or just say hi!
 We love emails!)